-Geography 6 in Geography 5 in Maths If not studied before a 5 in English (Literature or Language) will be required.
-History 6 in History If not studied before a 5 in English (Literature or Language) will be required.
-Maths 7 in Maths Media Studies 6 in English Philosophy and Ethics 6 in Religious Studies 5 in English Literature Psychology 5 in English, Maths and Science 6 in at least one of the above Sociology 5 in Sociology If not studied before a 5 in English (Literature or Language) will be required.
+Economics 6 in English (Literature or Language) 5 in Maths English Literature 6 in both English Literature and English Language French 6 in French Further Maths 8 in Maths Geography 6 in Geography 5 in Maths If not studied before a 6 in English (Literature or Language) will be required.
+Government & Politics 5 in English Language or Literature History 6 in History If not studied before a 6 in English (Literature or Language) will be required.
+Maths 7 in Maths Media Studies 5 in English Language Philosophy and Ethics 6 in Religious Studies 5 in English Literature Psychology 5 in English, Maths and Science 6 in at least one of the above Sociology 5 in Sociology If not studied before a 5 in English (Literature or Language) will be required.
 Spanish 6 in Spanish